Ofrank-design/Supply-chain-management-TrialProject/README.md

 - [ ] Expand quiz to 30 questions with difficulty levels
 - [ ] Add leaderboard to the quiz using localStorage

----

 ## About the Author

-**Frank Oduro** —BSc Procurement & Supply Chain Management at Kumasi Technical University (KSTU), Ghana.
+**Frank Oduro** *BSc Procurement & Supply Chain Management at Kumasi Technical University (KSTU), Ghana.
 Building a real portfolio

 - 🌐 [Portfolio](https://ofrank-design.github.io)
 - 🛠️ [Procurement Toolkit](https://ofrank-design.github.io/procurement-logistics-toolkit)
 - 🐙 [GitHub](https://github.com/Ofrank-design)

----

 ## License

-MIT — free to use, fork, and adapt.
+MIT  free to use, fork, and adapt.
 A ⭐ star is appreciated if this helped you.

----

 *Made in Kumasi, Ghana 🇬🇭*